 Yesterday, I was talking to my mom and I said: “I think I’m going to write a post about gifts for Grandparents because it’s hard when I know that you already have everything you want.”

 My mom said: “Oh, Yes.
 I can remember thinking about it when you were little, too, with my parents.
 It’s hard because we just run to the store to get whatever it is that we need.
 We don’t need to wait for Christmas.
 If we are out shopping and like something, we can buy it.”

-So, instead of just writing about “Gifts for Grandparents,” I’m writing about “Gifts for Grandparents who have what they need, and can afford to buy what they don’t.” 🙂
+So, instead of just writing about “Gifts for Grandparents,” I’m writing about “Gifts for Grandparents who have what they need, and can run to the store to get whatever they don’t have.” 🙂

 It can be hard to think of gifts for your parents or your in-laws.